Sarcasm/run-clang-format/README.rst

 How to use?
 ===========

-Copy `run-clang-format <run-clang-format>`_ in your project, then run it recursively on directories, or specific files::
+Copy `run-clang-format.py <run-clang-format.py>`_ in your project,
+then run it recursively on directories, or specific files::

-  ./run-clang-format -r src include foo.cpp
+  ./run-clang-format.py -r src include foo.cpp

 Continuous integration